Chaves, Portugal: Demographics

 In the past 127 years, the municipality has seen a 29% increase in local population (from 31815 in 1864 to 40940 in 1991).
 This was not a gradual nor homogeneous increase, since there were periods of extreme growth or rapid decline.
 During the 20th century, growth after 1920 is notably influenced by the restriction of trans-Atlantic emigration, just like after 1991, the population decreases were associated with liberal emigration policies as a result of the Maastricht Treaty.

 The parish populations have seen fluctuations, although the most recent census show that 31 of these agglomerations had population levels in 1991 much lower than their first tabulation.
 Further, analysis of the data identifies that the municipal increase (29%) was primarily from the more urbanized parishes, while peripheral rural/mountainous parishes show net decreases.
 Many of the local people have emigrated to settlements in northern Europe in addition to France, but commonly return or visit their villages for weddings or village festivals.
 Many residents of Chaves have also immigrated to Connecticut and New Jersey in the United States.

-Chaves has been isolated from the coastal urban centers and has suffered from a lack of convenient road communications.
+Chaves has been isolated from the coastal urban centres and has suffered from a lack of convenient road communications.
 Recently, a new four-lane highway (A24) was opened to traffic.
 It links Chaves to Vila Real, and to the border with Spain.
 In Vila Pouca de Aguiar the highway also connects with the A7 that leads to Porto.